SchoppHub/No-NATO-Reporting-Names/readme.md

 # No NATO Reporting Names
 ## Sea Power Mod

-This mod aims to eventually remove most NATO reporting names from the game Sea Power and replace them with the proper Soviet designations.
+This mod aims to replace most NATO reporting names from the game Sea Power with the proper Soviet designations.

 ## PROGRESS
 > Weapons: